FRONTAL BONE ANATOMY

 External Surface of the Squamous Part, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Vertical flattened region forming the forehead
+• Vertical flattened region forming your forehead

 • External aspect is smooth and convex

-• Faces outward toward the scalp
+• Faces outward toward your scalp

 Frontal Eminences